House GOP attempts to cut Buttigieg salary to $1 via spending bill

 (The Hill) — House Republicans moved to reduce Transportation Secretary Pete Buttigieg’s salary to $1, as lawmakers debate spending bills ahead of the government funding deadline next week.

-The salary cut for Buttigieg was put forth by Rep. Marjorie Taylor Greene (R-Ga.) and adopted by voice vote as an amendment to the 2024 Transpiration and Housing and Urban Development spending bill.
+The salary cut for Buttigieg was put forth by Republican Rep. Marjorie Taylor Greene of Georgia and adopted by voice vote as an amendment to the 2024 Transpiration and Housing and Urban Development spending bill.

 “Pete Buttigieg doesn’t do his job.
 It’s all about fake photo ops and taxpayer-funded private jet trip to accept LGBTQ awards for him,” Green posted on X, the platform formerly known as Twitter.
 “I’m happy my amendment passed, but he doesn’t deserve a single penny.”